bigelod/AVCX86Backup/README.md

 # Anjin Virtual Computer (SNAPSHOT / PRE-FEB 23rd 2024)

+### This readme has been left intact from the original creators' github (Simon J Gillespie), see the WIKI of this project for Win XP specific information

 A virtual computer running in a Quest Headset with Unity using the Qemu emulator

 See the wiki https://github.com/SimonJGillespie/AnjinVirtualComputer/wiki for install details and further documentation